 High quality sampling is fundamental to achieve reliable results from multivariate model building40, while sample scaricity along with unrepresentative samplingare major reasons leading to unreliable classification41.
 In this study, rather than sampling from the market, we obtained all GI rice samples from reliable sources, which ensured the authencitity of samples and minimized the risk of modeling with “contaminated” dataset.

 Fig. 4 showed the key results obtained from the training of classifiers.
-Beyond the function of dimention reduction, feature selection is also capable to identify key features with high predictability, namely biomarkers42.
-The relative importance of each of the 30 elements is shown in Fig. 4a, indicating27Al, 85Rb, 10B, 23Na, and 86Sr were the leading elements that contributed the most to the differentiation of all types of GI rice.
+Beyond the function of dimention reduction before performing machine learning, feature selection is also capable to identify key features with high predictability, namely biomarkers42.
+The relative importance of each of the 30 elements is shown in Fig. 4a, indicating that 27Al, 85Rb, 10B, 23Na, and 86Sr were the leading elements that contributed the most to the differentiation of all types of GI rice.
 With only one selected feature (27Al), the mean cross-validation accuracy of 48% and 63% were achieved for RF and SVM, respectively (Fig. 4b).
 The performance of both RF and SVM boosted significantly with more features been added.
 Eventually, with only four features (27Al, 85Rb, 10B, and 23Na), the mean cross-validation accuracy of 100% was obtained by both RF and SVM with optimal hyperparameters applied (Fig. 4b).
-Notably, to ensure the integrity of the validation process and to avoid selection bias feature selection was only applied to the training set43e
+Notably, to ensure the integrity of the validation process and to avoid selection bias ,feature selection was only applied to the training set43 .
+Previous study showed that an early exposure of feature selection to the entire dataset prior to building and validating the model often leads to too optimistic performance, which was usually refered as selection bias (reference).
+Krawczuk et al. showed that the deviation from the true validation accuracy caused by the selection bias was profound (from 2.6% to 41.67%).
+Similar observation was made by Ambroise et al., that they re-examined the experiment done by Guyon et al. and found a non-negligible deviation to true validation as well (from 17.5% to 30%).
+Consequently, Krawczuk et al. concluded that cross-validation on training set only for feature selection would help eliminate the selection bias.
+To avoid such selection bias and construct reliable models, we carefully implemented the feature selection in our workflow in accordance with the conclusion made by Krawczuk et al.